Esther-Velasco/Food-price-affordability-Data-analytics-Project-/README.md

 ## Project goal:

-We set out to try and find if there is a correlation between different diets and the their cost.
+We set out to try and find where is cheapest to buy food in developing countries.

 ## Brief description of the dataset: